You can help us improve the health of individuals and communities by volunteering as a participant in one of our research studies.

 Participation is confidential and has been approved by the QUT Research Ethics Office.
 Our researchers follow the QUT Code of Conduct for Research.

 We're looking for participants in these studies:

-Studies seeking parents:
+Studies seeking parents and children:

 - Biological, adoptive and step-parents of children aged 6-24 months are sought to help us understand how parents feed babies and toddlers.